Protik111/marshmallow-agency-server/README.md

 # Marshmallow Agency

 It is an agency website, which serves some services like **Saving Strategy, Design And Development, Integrated Marketing, Digital Strategy** etc.
 In this website, two types of people can log in or sign up here.
 One is admin and another is user.
-One cannot go the dashboard page without login.
+One cannot go to the dashboard page without login.
 After login user/admin can see his/her dashboard.
 All the facilities of this web application are listed here:

 - User can sign up/login with email and password and google sign in alternatively.